 From a security standpoint, pull printing is a step up from conventional printing.
 That alone is reason enough to implement it.

 Pull printing is especially handy for remote workers and mobile employees who travel to different offices.
 Thanks to PrinterLogic’s versatile pull-printing functionality, they can print their documents wherever it’s most convenient.
-They don’t have to install any printers or drivers at that particular location.
+They don’t have to install any printers or drivers at a particular location.
 That saves them time, and it saves IT hassle.

-You can also use pull printing to curb waste.
-Because the release step is intentional, print jobs that users no longer want (or forget about) don’t end up being printed in the first place.
-Over time and at enterprise scale, all that unused paper and toner can add up to big cost savings.
+With pull printing, the release step is intentional, meaning print jobs that users no longer want (or forget about) don’t end up being printed in the first place.
+Since the average U.S. company spends $120 million on printed paper every year, all that unused paper and toner can add up to big cost savings over time.

 When should you use secure release printing?

-PrinterLogic’s secure release printing is ideal for employees who deal with highly confidential information, typically at a designated secure printer.
+PrinterLogic’s Secure Release Printing is ideal for employees who deal with highly confidential information, typically at a designated secure printer.
 This form of secure printing is for organizations that really want to protect sensitive documents—think healthcare, legal, financial or government—while also enjoying the same benefits that pull printing brings.

 There are multiple ways that end users can authenticate securely with a PrinterLogic printer:

-• Badge/card: Employees can easily swipe their ID card or badge through a printer’s integrated reader or a dedicated external device.
+- Badge/card: Employees can easily swipe their ID card or badge through a printer’s integrated reader or a dedicated external device.

-• Embedded control panel: Release takes place once users enter a PIN or login credentials right on the printer’s control panel.
+- Embedded control panel: Release takes place once users enter a PIN or login credentials right on the printer’s control panel.
 PrinterLogic SaaS now has native control panel applications for every major printer brand.

-• Browser-based: PrinterLogic features a web-based release portal that enables users to authenticate from almost any device.
+- Browser-based: PrinterLogic features a web-based release portal that enables users to authenticate from almost any device.

 For proof, look no further than EPIC Management, L.P., a managed services provider for healthcare organizations.
 They needed to comply with the industry’s strict regulations on protected healthcare information (PHI) but didn’t want to add unnecessary cost and complexity.
 PrinterLogic’s secure printing fit the bill.
 Read the case study here.